One dead as fire hits Chevron refinery in Mississippi

 "The fire's out," he said.

-Shares of Chevron were up 30 cents at $119.86 in afternoon trading on Friday.
+Shares of Chevron were up 3 cents at $119.59 in morning trading on Friday.

-(Reporting by NR Sethuraman in Bangalore; Sabina Zawadzki, Scott DiSavino, and Matthew Robinson in New York, and Erwin Seba in Houston; Writing by Terry Wade; Editing by Lisa Von Ahn and Chris Reese)
+(Reporting by NR Sethuraman in Bangalore; Sabina Zawadzki, Scott DiSavino, and Matthew Robinson in New York, and Erwin Seba in Houston; Writing by Terry Wade; Editing by Lisa Von Ahn)